Krv-Analytics/Thema/README.md

 We provide two classes `JMapper` and `Model`. `JMapper` adds some new functionality to [scikit-tda's](https://kepler-mapper.scikit-tda.org/en/latest/) `KepplerMapper` .
 Our `Model` uses the graph structure of the Mapper output as a clustering interpretation: namely each connected component we consider to be a cluster and provide functionality for analyzing a density based description of each cluster.

 ##### 4. Model Generation
-You can generate a specific model by running:
+You can generate a specific model by running `model_generator.py`.
+From the `scripts` directory, you can run
 ```
-$ python src/modeling/model_generator.py --raw path/to/raw --clean path/to/clean --projection path/to/projection
+$ python ../src/modeling/model_generator.py --raw path/to/raw --clean path/to/clean --projection path/to/projection
 ```

 As with the UMAP projections, we have discovered huge amounts of variability in the models that the Mapper Algorithm can produce.
 This is expected from the nature of the Mapper's hyperparameters.
 In particular, `n_cubes` and `perc_overlap` which define a resolution at which to pull out sturcture of your data.
 However, thanks to recent advances in graph learning, there now exist well principled metrics to compare graphs based on [discrete curvature](https://arxiv.org/abs/2301.12906).
 Thus, once again, we encourage that you run a grid search over the hyperparameters needed to generate a `Model`.

-First `cd` into the `scripts/` directory and then run the following command to execute a grid search:
+Once again, make sure you navigate to the `scripts` directory.
+You can then execute a grid search by running:
 ```
 $ ./model_grid_search.sh path/to/raw path/to/clean path/to/all/projection/files
 ```